OER in and as MOOCs

 Czerniewicz, L., , Walji, S., Deacon, A., Glover, M. (2015).
-MOOCs, openness and changing educator practices: an Activity Theory case study.
-Presentation at the Higher Education Learning and Teaching Association of Southern Africa: 17 – 20 November, 2015.
+MOOCs, openness and changing educator practices: An Activity Theory case study.
+Presentation at the Higher Education Learning and Teaching Association of Southern Africa, 17 – 20 November 2015.
+Northwest University, South Africa.
 Retrieved from http://bit.ly/1VxRGGD

 Czerniewicz, L., Glover, M., Deacon, A. Walji, S. (2016).
-MOOCs, openness and changing educator practices: an Activity Theory case study.
-Presentation at Networked Learning Conference, Lancaster, UK 9–11 May 2016.
+MOOCs, openness and changing educator practices: An Activity Theory case study.
+Presentated at the Networked Learning Conference, 9–11 May 2016.
+Lancaster, UK.
 Retrieved from http://www.networkedlearningconference.org.uk/abstracts/pdf/P26.pdf

 Glover, M. (2016).
 MOOCs and open practices: An activity theory view.
 Presentation for PGDip Educational Technologies class, guest lecture.
 University of Cape Town.

 Glover, M., Czerniewicz, L., Deacon, A., Walji, S. (2016).
-MOOCs and open practices: an activity theory view.
+MOOCs and open practices: An activity theory view.
 Presentation at University of Cape Town, Teaching and Learning Conference 30 March 2016.
+Cape Town, South Africa.
 Retrieved from http://www.slideshare.net/michaelgloveresearch/moocs-and-open-practices-teaching-and-learning-2016-mg-abridged